nicholflowers/Retrieval-Augmented-Generation-RAG-system/README.md

 The RAG Proof of Concept Report is written for the client and presents the findings, risks and limitations, with a recommendation on whether to proceed with a full build.

 ## 🧠 Skills Demonstrated

-- **RAG pipeline construction:** assembling embeddings, chunking, a vector store, a retriever, and an LLM into a working LangChain chain
+- **RAG pipeline construction**: assembling embeddings, chunking, vector retrieval, reranking, and an LLM into a working LangChain pipeline
+- **Context engineering**: controlling what reached the model through retrieval depth, reranking, deduplication, grounding constraints, and persona-specific prompts
-- **Evaluation design:** combining an LLM-as-a-Judge score with RAGAS retrieval precision to measure answer quality and retrieval quality independently
+- **Evaluation design**: combining LLM-as-a-Judge with RAGAS Context Precision to evaluate answer quality and retrieval quality independently
-- **Hyperparameter experimentation:** reasoning about how embeddings, chunk size, prompts, and model choice affect retrieval and answer quality
+- **Experimental design**: testing how embeddings, chunk size, retrieval settings, prompts, reranking, and model choice affected system performance
-- **Stakeholder communication:** framing a build decision through a proof-of-concept report covering performance, risks, and limitations
+- **Stakeholder communication**: translating experimental findings into a proof-of-concept recommendation covering performance, risks, and limitations.

 ## 🧰 Stack